Water Damage

 Step 2: Water Removal and Extraction

 Once the assessment is complete, the next step is water removal and extraction.
-This involves removing standing water from your home using submersible pumps and wet vacuums.
+You remove standing water from your home using submersible pumps and wet vacuums.
 The goal is to remove as much excess water as possible to prevent further damage and reduce drying time.

 Related reading: How To Remove Water From A Flooded Crawl Space